 Each exhibit identified below is filed as a part of this report.
-Exhibits designated with an "\" are filed as an exhibit to this Quarterly Report on Form 10-Q and Exhibits designated with an "\\" are furnished as an exhibit to this Quarterly Report on Form 10-Q.
+Exhibits designated with an "" are filed as an exhibit to this Quarterly Report on Form 10-Q and Exhibits designated with an "" are furnished as an exhibit to this Quarterly Report on Form 10-Q.

-- 3.1 Certificate of Formation of Baker Hughes, a GE company, LLC (incorporated by reference to Exhibit 3.2 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K12B filed on July 3, 2017). - 3.2 Amended and Restated Limited Liability Agreement of Baker Hughes, a GE company, LLC, dated as of July 3, 2017 (incorporated by reference to Exhibit 3.3 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K12B filed on July 3, 2017). - 31.1\\ Certification of Lorenzo Simonelli, President and Chief Executive Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 31.2\\ Certification of Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 32\\ Certification of Lorenzo Simonelli, President and Chief Executive Officer, and Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended. - 95\ Mine Safety Disclosure - 101.INS\ XBRL Instance Document - 101.SCH\ XBRL Schema Document - 101.CAL\ XBRL Calculation Linkbase Document - 101.LAB\ XBRL Label Linkbase Document - 101.PRE\ XBRL Presentation Linkbase Document - 101.DEF\ XBRL Definition Linkbase Document
+- 3.1 Amended and Restated Certificate of Incorporation of Baker Hughes, a GE company (filed as Exhibit 3.1 to the Current Report of Baker Hughes, a GE company on Form 8-K12B filed on July 3, 2017). - 3.2 Second Amended and Restated Bylaws of Baker Hughes, a GE company dated July 3, 2017 (incorporated by reference to Exhibit 3.2 to the Quarterly Report of Baker Hughes, a GE company on Form 10-Q for the quarter ended September 30, 2017). - 31.1 Certification of Lorenzo Simonelli, President and Chief Executive Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 31.2 Certification of Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 32 Certification of Lorenzo Simonelli, President and Chief Executive Officer, and Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended. - 95 Mine Safety Disclosure

+101.INS XBRL Instance Document

+101.SCH XBRL Schema Document

+101.CAL XBRL Calculation Linkbase Document

+101.LAB XBRL Label Linkbase Document

+101.PRE XBRL Presentation Linkbase Document

+101.DEF XBRL Definition Linkbase Document